Klipfolio extends flexibility with Vega integration

 });

-Step 6 - Get the width value of the component
+Step 6: Get the component width and render the visualization

-//Set the properties that needs to be changed as the width is changed
+//Set the properties that need to change as the width changes

 var _scales_range1 = _width / 2 - 10;